BloomTechBackend/bd-team-project-miguelfr/project_documents/design_document_miguelfr.md

 ## 3. Use Cases

 U1.
-As a [LBCPR] user, I want to be able to register a project with a title, course, year, description, git url, and the dev team(name, List of members).
+As a [LBCPR] user, I want to be able to register a project with a title, course, year, description, git url, and the dev team(name, List of members).  <br>
 U2.
-As a [LBCPR] user, I want to view a list of all past LBC projects when I access the service.
+As a [LBCPR] user, I want to view a list of all past LBC projects when I access the service.  <br>
 U3.
-As a [LBCPR] user, I want to select a project from the list to view more details of the project.
+As a [LBCPR] user, I want to select a project from the list to view more details of the project.  <br>
 U4.
 As a [LBCPR] user, I want to be able to update the: title, description, gitUrl, the team and devs names.